 Step 6: In cell B12, enter the following formula:

 Tips: There are many ways to find out a particular Sum.
-Say, if you want calculate the total price sold out to a particular customer named Joni, then just shift your range of that formula from B3:B7 to A3:A7 and type criteria as the name of customer Joni then select the sum_range B3:B7.
+Say, if you want to calculate the total price sold out to a particular customer named Joni, then just shift your range of that formula from B3:B7 to A3:A7 and type criteria like the name of customer Joni then select the sum_range B3:B7.
 So, the formula would be:

 Now You have successfully learned how to use SUMIF Formula in Excel